flux3dp/flux-studio/README.md

 ## Introduction

-FLUX Studio is the companion application for [FLUX Delta](http://flux3dp.com).
+FLUX Studio is the companion application for [FLUX Delta Series](http://flux3dp.com).
 It gives creators an intuitive interface to control over every function of the machine.

 ## Requirement